 In our examples, we will be placing everything inside a folder called “My Awesome Server” directly on the desktop.
 To create a folder on your desktop right-click on any open space on your desktop and click “New Folder”.
 Then you can rename the folder to something of your choosing.

 After creating your folder, you’ll need to start downloading the necessary files needed to host your own server.
 Let’s start by ensuring you have the latest version of Java on your machine.
-You can do that by clicking here or going to https://www.java.com/en/download/.
+You can do that by going to https://www.java.com/en/download/.
 That link should take you to the proper download regardless of if you are using a Mac or PC.

 Add the installer to the folder we created in the previous step.
 Once you download the installer, double-click it and follow along with the prompts.